cilium/cilium/Documentation/network/servicemesh/ingress-to-gateway/http-migration.rst

 Create Equivalent Gateway Configuration
 =======================================

-To create the equivalent Gateway configuration, you must consider the following:
+To create the equivalent Gateway configuration, consider the following:

 - Entry Point

-The entry point is a combination of an IP address and port through which the data plane is accessible to external clients.
+The entry point is a combination of an IP address and port through which external clients access the data plane.

 .. tabs::

     .. group-tab:: Ingress

         Every Ingress resource has two implicit entry points -- one for HTTP and the other for HTTPS traffic.
-        An Ingress controller provides those entry points.
-Typically, they will either be shared by all Ingress resources, or every Ingress resource will get dedicated entry points.
+        An Ingress controller provides the entry points.
+Typically, entry points are either shared by all Ingress resources, or every Ingress resource has dedicated entry points.

         .. code-block:: shell-session